-Is Taurus your favorite constellation?
-This post tells you how to find it in the night sky – names some of its bright stars and star clusters – and gives you its mythology.
+How to find to find the constellation Taurus in your night sky.
+Plus the names of some of its bright stars and star clusters and its mythology.

 Perseus follows Cassiopeia across the night sky.
 It’s fainter, but has a graceful shape and some of the sky’s most interesting stars and star clusters.